ecosse3/nvim/README.md

 After install configuration:

-1. Treesitter Languages are not installed by default.\
+1. Treesitter Languages are <ins>not installed</ins> by default.\
-Make sure to run `:TSInstall <lang>` for any language you want to install.
+Make sure to run `:TSInstall <lang>` for specific language you want to install.
 2. LSP servers are enabled by default.
-You can enable more servers in lua/lsp/setup.lua just by adding standard lspconfig.<server>.setup function or by creating your own file and requiring in init.lua.
-If server is not installed, it will be installed automatically.
-You can check installed LSP servers by :LspInstallInfo.
+You can check installed LSP servers by :Mason command.

 ## Configuration